Emraan Hashmi: Early life

 Hashmi was born on 24 March 1979, in Mumbai, Maharashtra, India.
 His father, Anwar Hashmi, is a businessman, who also acted in the mystery film Baharon Ki Manzil (1968), and his mother, Maherrah Hashmi, was a homemaker.
 His paternal grandfather, Syed Shaukat Hashmi, migrated to Pakistan after the partition of India, where he worked as a journalist and as a film director, while his grandmother, Meherbhano Mohammad Ali (known by her screen name Purnima), was an actress, who stayed in India.
 Meherbano Mohammad Ali later married producer-director Bhagwan Das Varma, making him Hashmi's step-grandfather and Hashmi a part of the Varma family.
-Hashmi is also a part of the Bhatt family as Meherbano was the sister of Shirin Mohammad Ali, the mother of producers Mahesh Bhatt and Mukesh Bhatt, who are thus Hashmi's uncles.
+Hashmi is also a part of the Bhatt family as Meherbano was the sister of actress Shirin Mohammad Ali, the mother of producers Mahesh Bhatt and Mukesh Bhatt, who are thus Hashmi's uncles.
 Hashmi is the second cousin of director Mohit Suri, with whom he has collaborated in several films, actresses Pooja Bhatt and Alia Bhatt and actor Rahul Bhatt.

 Hashmi studied at the Maneckji Cooper Education Trust School.
-Later, he attended Sydenham College in Mumbai and earned a bachelor's degree from the University of Mumbai.
+Later on, he graduated in Bachelor of Commerce (B.Com.) from Sydenham College in the University of Mumbai.

 Career

 2003–2007: Breakthrough with erotic-thrillers

-Hashmi made his acting debut with in Vikram Bhatt's thriller Footpath (2003), alongside Bipasha Basu and Aftab Shivdasani, where he played a Raghu Shrivastav, a gangster.
+Hashmi made his acting debut under the tutelage of the Bhatt brothers with Vikram Bhatt's thriller Footpath (2003), alongside Bipasha Basu and Aftab Shivdasani, where he played a Raghu Shrivastav, a gangster.
 His performance was appreciated by critics with Gaurav Malani describing him as the "scene-stealer" and praised his mannerisms.
 The film was a critical and commercial failure.

 The following year, he made his breakthrough with Anurag Basu's erotic thriller Murder (2004), co-starring Mallika Sherawat and Ashmit Patel.
 Taran Adarsh of Bollywood Hungama wrote about his performance "Hashmi is fantastic in a role that seems tailor-made for him.
 Potraying an obsessive lover flourish, there's not denying that the narrative gets a major impetus thanks to Hashmi's performance".
 Murder emerged as a commercial success, grossing a domestic total of ₹250 million, becoming the eighth highest-grossing film of the year.
-He also starred in Basu's musical romance Tumsa Nahin Dekha opposite Dia Mirza.
+He also starred in Anurag's musical romance Tumsa Nahin Dekha opposite Dia Mirza.
 The film was a box-office disaster, although Hashmi's performance received mixed-to-positive reviews.
 A review from BBC Online noted that he was "becoming fabulous with every film".